Privacy and Cookies

 We are Stepping Stone Projects, a company limited by guarantee incorporated in England and Wales (registered number: 2647645) and registered with the Charity Commission for England and Wales (charity registration number: 1004375).
 We are a homelessness charity providing services and accommodation to individuals in housing need.

 We are a data controller for the purposes of the General Data Protection Regulation (GDPR).
-This means that we are responsible for deciding how we hold and use the personal information we hold about individuals.
+This means that we are responsible for deciding how we retain and use the personal information we hold about individuals.

 We are registered as a Data Controller with the Information Commissioner’s Office (ICO).
 Our registration number is: Z5859520